Frequently Asked Questions

 How can I learn more about the concert?

-Free pre-concert lectures, offering an in-depth look at the evening's program and performers, take place one hour before every concert in the Family Fun Tent, located on the walkway by the west side of the Pavilion.
+Free pre-concert lectures, offering an in-depth look at the evening's program and performers, take place one hour before every concert in the Chase Promenade North tent, located on the walkway by the west side of the Pavilion.
 There are also informal talks about the concerts at our lunchtime rehearsals, along with program notes for each concert on our website.

-The following items are not allowed on the Great Lawn: candles, open flames, and/or grills; helium-filled balloons; pets or other animals; tents, flags and/or plastic tarps; anything that stakes into the ground.
+The following items are not permitted: metal knives; candles, open flames, and/or grills; balloons; pets or other animals; tents, flags and/or plastic tarps; anything that stakes into the ground.
+Visit the prohibited items page for more details.

 Where can I smoke?